aminul01-g/Digit_Classification-acc-98.41/README.md

 ## 💡 Learnings

-- CNNs excel at image classification tasks.
+- ANNs excel at image classification tasks.
 - Importance of simple architectures for small datasets.
 - PyTorch’s ease of use for building neural networks.
 - Visualization helps interpret model performance effectively.